zhoujc999/Cell-Society/README.md

    Text input fields only

 ### Notes

+* Note that the program supports adding as many simulation as you like.
+However,

 * When you first run the application, the simulation area may be empty or already completed.
 This is because the simulation has already occurred before it got rendered on the screen before Just press reset button to see its simulation.